MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-access.md

 ## Azure Synapse Analytics data access control

-To deploy an Azure Synapse workspace, a Data Lake Storage Gen 2 account is required.
+To deploy an Azure Synapse workspace, an Azure Data Lake Storage Gen2 account is required.
 Azure Synapse Analytics uses the primary storage account for several integration scenarios and stores data in a container.
 The container includes Apache Spark tables and application logs under a folder called **/synapse/{workspacename}**.
 The workspace also uses container for managing libraries that you choose to install.

 During the workspace deployment through the [Azure portal](/azure/azure-portal/), provide an existing storage account or create a new one.
 The provided storage account is the primary storage account for the workspace.
 The deployment process grants the workspace identity access to the specified Data Lake Storage Gen2 account, using the **Storage Blob Data Contributor** role.